shmeker/Helpers/README.md

 At this moment, there are following libraries in this solution:
 - **Helpers.Parsers** - library for converting string, char and boolean values to other numeric types.
+- **Helpers.Results** - library for returning values from methods, with flag indicating success or failure.